PharmaLedger-IMI/helm-charts/charts/quorum-node/README.md

 ## Installing the Chart

+These four installation samples demonstrate

+1. the different use case combinations
-These installation samples demonstrate how to pass the configuration settings provided by the plugin which is located [here](https://github.com/PharmaLedger-IMI/helm-pl-plugin.git).
+2. how to pass the configuration settings provided by the plugin which is located [here](https://github.com/PharmaLedger-IMI/helm-pl-plugin.git).

 **Note:** In case you are using the plugin mechanism, read the details about operating the plugin which can be found in the specific use case documentation.

-### Join Network followed by updating the PartnerInfo
+### 1. Join Network followed by updating the PartnerInfo

 The **most common case** is to [join an existing network](../../usecases/join-network/readme.md) and to [update the PartnerInfo](../../usecases/update-partners-info/readme.md) - which proposes PartnerNodes to Validators.